-As a study participant, you will be informed as soon as possible if new information becomes available that may affect your desire to participate in the study.
+As a relative of the study participant, you will be informed as soon as possible if new information becomes available that may affect your desire to consent on behalf of the patient to participate in the study.

-CHAPTER B - PRIVACY, FINANCES AND INSURANCE
+CHAPTER B - PRIVACY, FINANCES, AND INSURANCE

-WHAT INFORMATION ABOUT YOU IS COLLECTED?
+WHAT INFORMATION ABOUT THE PATIENT IS COLLECTED?

-The information recorded about you includes the data collected about blood circulation from the ultrasound examination with RescueDoppler.
-Additionally, we will gather information from the defibrillator used by healthcare personnel, recorded data from treatments performed in connection with resuscitation, as well as the following data from your medical records: age, gender, past illnesses, medications, likely cause of your cardiac arrest, CPR outcome, and a report from healthcare personnel about the cardiac arrest you experienced.
+The information recorded about the patient includes the data collected about blood circulation from the ultrasound examination with RescueDoppler.
+Additionally, we will gather information from the defibrillator used by healthcare personnel, recorded data from treatments performed in connection with resuscitation, as well as the following data from the patient's medical records: age, gender, past illnesses, medications, likely cause of your cardiac arrest, CPR outcome, and a report from healthcare personnel about the cardiac arrest you experienced.

-Representatives from the sponsor, the Norwegian Medicines Agency, and regulatory authorities in Norway and abroad may be provided with study information and granted access to relevant parts of your medical records.
-The purpose is to verify that the study information matches corresponding information in your medical records.
-Everyone who has access to information about you is bound by confidentiality.
+Representatives from NTNU, the Norwegian Medicines Agency, and regulatory authorities in Norway and abroad may be provided with study information and granted access to relevant parts of the patient's medical records.
+The purpose is to verify that the study information matches corresponding information in the patient's medical records.
+Everyone who has access to information about the patient is bound by confidentiality.

-By participating in the study, you also consent to the transfer of de-identified information about blood pressure, EKG, blood flow, and compression depth during cardiopulmonary resuscitation to foreign countries as part of research collaboration and publication in accordance with the purpose stated initially.
+By participating in the study, you also consent on behalf of the patient to the transfer of de-identified information about blood pressure, electrocardiogram, blood flow, and compression depth during CPR to foreign countries as part of research collaboration and publication in accordance with the purpose stated initially.
 NTNU is responsible for ensuring that the transfer of information complies with Norwegian law and EU data protection regulations (GDPR).